What is GRC Software?

 BFSI

-Financial institutions use GRC software for operational resilience, fraud risk management, audit readiness, and regulatory oversight.
+Banks and financial institutions use GRC software for operational resilience, fraud risk management, audit readiness, and regulatory oversight across frameworks like DORA, SAMA, RBI, and CBUAE.

 Healthcare

-Healthcare organizations manage patient data governance, privacy compliance, and operational continuity using GRC platforms.
+Healthcare organizations use GRC tools to manage patient data governance, compliance obligations under HIPAA and regional frameworks, and operational continuity during disruptions.

 Government

-Government agencies improve governance transparency, accountability, cybersecurity oversight, and reporting efficiency.
+Government agencies improve governance transparency, cybersecurity oversight, accountability, and compliance reporting through connected GRC solutions aligned to national frameworks.

 Utilities